 - When I feel down or I am bored the cravings kick in.

-- My tastebuds had already shifted.
-Eating a small piece of cake gave me a sugar-head-rush, and later I actually felt a sick; even after just 2 weeks without sweets, my body wasn’t able to consume that much concentrated sugar in one hit anymore.
+- Tastebuds had already shifted.
+Eating a small piece of cake gave me a sugar-head-rush, and later I actually felt sick; even after just 2 weeks without sweets, my body wasn’t able to consume that much-concentrated sugar in one hit anymore.

-- My tolerance for carbs had lessened and that grains and starches kept me in a cycle of blood sugar ups and downs and cravings.
+- Tolerance for carbs had lessened and that grains and starches kept me in a cycle of blood sugar ups and downs and cravings.

-- My tolerance for alcohol , even on a full stomach, had dramatically decreased.
+- And tolerance for alcohol, even on a full stomach, had dramatically decreased.

-My approach since has been largely gluten- and grain-free, a ‘paleo’ approach – perhaps you know it as the ‘caveman diet’ – fundamentally low-starch, low carbs, hight fat, non-processed and organic ; I found that this is how I feel at my best.
+My approach since has been largely gluten and grain-free, a ‘paleo’ approach – perhaps you know it as the ‘caveman diet’ – fundamentally low-starch, low carbs, high fat, non-processed and organic; I found that this is how I feel at my best.

-Definitely - I have more energy, I need less sleep, I have stable focus with hardly any cravings (mostly related to that time of the month...), I am less bloated and I managed to lose a couple of kilos (eating MORE).
+Definitely – I have more energy, I need less sleep.
+And I have stable focus with hardly any cravings (mostly related to that time of the month…).
+Plus I am less bloated and I managed to lose a couple of kilos (eating MORE).

 Quitting sure is a way of life, living without process food (or very very little) and as Sarah Wilson said herself: